clementapa/COTS_detection/README.md

 - The competition metrics is the F2-score, so, tackle FN is more important than FP.
 So, False Positive are tolerate.
 - All images in train_images have a size of 1280x720 (WxH)
 - A video containes several sequences (split dataset by sequence ?)
+## Suggestion
+- [ ] train and validation same size different of the original size then for test inference on image of the same size then resize

 ## Sequence repartition with bounding boxes
           Video_ID  Sequence  len_seq  nb BB